daniszewskik/fastlane/deliver/README.md

 # Features
 - Upload hundreds of localised screenshots completely automatically
+- Upload video trailers for each device
 - Upload a new ipa/pkg file to iTunes Connect without Xcode from any Mac
 - Maintain your app metadata locally and push changes back to iTunes Connect
 - Easily implement a real Continuous Deployment process using [fastlane](https://fastlane.tools)
 - Store the configuration in git to easily deploy from **any** Mac, including your Continuous Integration server
-- Get a HTML preview of the fetched metadata before uploading the app metadata and screenshots to iTC
+- Get a HTML preview of the fetched metadata before uploading the app metadata, screenshots and trailers to iTC

 To upload builds to TestFlight check out [pilot](https://github.com/fastlane/fastlane/tree/master/pilot).